betterscientificsoftware/bssw.io/Articles/TelecomToolsForRemoteWork.md

 The various products provide differing levels of support for what content gets recorded.
 Some products may not make a record of chat messages, for example.
-Recorded chat may or may not be sync'd with A/V content.
+Recorded chat may or may not be synced with A/V content.
 It can sometimes be useful for the host to select the content to be recorded (e.g., audio-only).